 The INS Capability Framework Implementation Roadmap, while it has a long name, provides a simple but powerful approach to getting results out of the capability framework.
 And it incorporates the lessons we’ve learnt from other organisations from their implementations.

-While each step seems simple, it can take some work to work through the detail and produce the work required.
-Some organisations are able to undertake this themselves, while others reach out for experienced expertise to assist.
+While each step seems simple, it can take some work to navigate the detail and produce the results required.
+Some organisations are able to undertake this themselves, while others reach out for unnecessary expertise to assist.
 Choose for yourself whether you have the internal resources to make this journey, or need external assistance.